 Craig has a BSc in Physiology and Pharmacology from the University of Dundee, and an MSc in Intellectual Property from the University of London.
 Prior to qualifying in London as a patent Attorney, he was a Patent Examiner at the UKIPO.

-Craig became a partner of HGF in April 2017 and now lives and practices in both the UK and in Ireland, being a qualified European, UK and Irish Patent Attorney.
+Craig became a partner of HGF in April 2017 and is a qualified European, Irish and UK Patent Attorney.